zeynalovva/problem-solving/README.md

 # Leetcode problems and their solutions

-This repo has been created for the LeetCode problems and how they are solved in Java and C++ from my perspective.
+This repository has been created to share LeetCode problems and how I solve them in Java and C++.

 - Dynamic Programming
 - Depth-first Search